-All facilities have many access points, but that can open you up to symptomatic or non-compliant people coming into your school or campus buildings.
+All facilities have many access points, but that can open you up to symptomatic or non-compliant people coming into your building.
 Ensure locked doors remain locked and convey security best practices to your staff and contractors.
 Rest assured that CCS will follow your security procedures to the letter.